Drive Traffic to Your Opt-in Form

 Use Social Media to Drive Traffic to Your Opt-in Form

-Use Twitter!
+Use Twitter to drive traffic to your opt-in form. !
 It is one social marketing site that helps you build a list quickly.
 It is free and doesn’t require much of an investment in time.
-Since you have ONLY 140 characters to work with, test different headlines to find out which ones work the best in getting people to click through and sign up.
+Test different headlines to find out which ones work the best in getting people to click through and sign up.

 With the recent Google algorithm changes people were worried about whether or not the directories would be able to compete.
 But, they simply adjusted their business model, cleaned up what Google disliked, and they are back on the road to recovery – so do not discount article marketing – it still works.

 Forum sig (signature) files are an effective way to get people to sign up for your list.
 Be specific!
 Use a clear call to action.
 There is a better chance that people will sign up for a sig file that says,

 “Download my FREE report that shows exactly how I increased my Amazon earnings by 800% in just 4 weeks!”

 “Download my FREE report that shares a money making tip with you.”

 People get excited and want to take action when you are specific.
 But, the only way you can find out what works is to test – test – test.